dodekafonos/dodekafonos/README.md

 --->
  # Hello, World. 🐧🚩

-I'm a 27 years old coffee-powered bug crafter, currently studying System Analysis and Development at [Fatec](http://fatecsjc-prd.azurewebsites.net/).
+ ☕ I'm a 29-year-old coffee-powered bug crafter, currently studying System Analysis and Development at [Fatec](http://fatecsjc-prd.azurewebsites.net/).

-- 🔭 Currently working on a Project Management SPA for my undergratuate course using React and ElephantDB.
+- 🔭 Working on an RLHF (Reinforcement Learning from Human Feedback) project for my undergraduate course, using Vue + TypeScript, FastAPI + Python, and MongoDB.
-- 🌱 Currently learning about Typescript, algorithms and Data Structures.
+- 🌱 Currently exploring LLMs, RAG (Retrieval-Augmented Generation), Docker, and always looking for the next rabbit hole to dive into.

 ### > Tools I've worked with: